eduardosoliv/LCacheBundle/README.md

 What does this bundle do?
 ------------

-Simple Symfony 2 bundle to hold a local cache.
+Simple Symfony 2 bundle to hold a local cache, is useful for example on long running process's like daemons, that you don't want to have external dependencies.

 Documentation
 ------------